artbody/pflamiku_3/README.md

 * **Minimal Memory Requirements**:  footprint of 20 kBytes.
 * **STM32L031**  a very low power microcontroller.

+* Brief
+ This software is for measure 3 or 4 weight scales.
+ Depended on the min and max programmed weight of the plants it starts a pump which is pumping water to the plant until it's max weight value is reached.
+ The min and max values can be programmed very easy by one switch.
+ Put a plant with dry plant soil on the device.
+Put the switch in prog position.
+ The pump automatically begins to pump water to your plant.
+ If the  potting soil is wet enough put the switch in position run.
+ From now on the device waters your plant automatically between these two programmed min and max values.
+Each time the weight goes under the minimum the pump runs until the maximum or a timeout is reached.
+ The timeout value is that time doubled, that the device needed while you programmed it.
+This is thought as a security feature.
+ In example if the water storage tank is empty
+ Another feature is that the device is going in deep sleep mode if there is not enough ambient light.
+Normally in the night.
+ That switch value can be programmed as well.
+ Therefore you've to wait for the according twilight condition.
+ Disconnect the power plug, put the switch in PROG mode, connect the power plug again.
+Wait until the red LED blinks.
+Then put the switch in normal run mode.
+ That's it.
+ Now the device doesn't start until it is brighter then the twilight value.
+ Another automatic feature is the brightness of the lED.
+It is adjusted automatically in respect to the ambient light.

 #The Hardware is also available under the terms of CC BY SA NC 4.0
 [PCB and Schematic on EasyEDA](https://easyeda.com/artbody/pflamiku_3er_stm_2018-09-18)